julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 random_state = 42
 ```

-in scikit-learn does not guarantee that both independent executions will produce exactly the same cluster IDs or assignments.
+in Scikit-learn do not guarantee that two independent implementations will produce identical cluster IDs or assignments.

 ---

-# Validating the Same PySpark Result with Python
+# 19. Validating the Same PySpark Result with Python

-If I want Python to evaluate the **same clustering generated by PySpark**, I can take the assignments already produced by PySpark.
+If I want Python to evaluate the **same clustering generated by PySpark**, I can use the assignments already produced by PySpark.

 ```python
 pdf_validation = df_clusters.select(